doudou/memdump/README.md

 ## Creating a memory dump

+### Using rbtrace

-**Using rbtrace** the memdump command-line tool can connect to a process where the [excellent rbtrace](https://github.com/tmm1/rbtrace) has been required.
+The memdump command-line tool can connect to a process where the [excellent rbtrace](https://github.com/tmm1/rbtrace) has been required.
 Just start your Ruby application with `-r rbtrace`, e.g.